Sponsored content

 Weight-bearing impact exercise involves being on your feet and adding an extra force or controlled jolt through your bones.
 According to the ROS, the higher the impact, the better for your bones.

-Strength training – including weightlifting and resistance exercises – is effective to promote muscle and bone strength.
+Strength training – including weightlifting and resistance exercises – is effective in promoting muscle and bone strength.
 Examples of strength training exercises include lunges, press-ups, and squats.
 These can be performed using free weights, gym machines, resistance bands – or as bodyweight exercises.

 To learn more, check out the ROS’ guide to exercise for bones.
-They also have a video which guides you through exercises for bone and muscle strength, which you can watch below.
+They also have a video that guides you through exercises for bone and muscle strength, which you can watch below.

 Note: It’s important to speak to your GP before starting a new exercise programme if you have osteoporosis.